-BRC Consultant in Paediatrics and Vaccinology
+- BRC Consultant in Paediatrics and Vaccinology

-Dr Snape graduated from the University of Melbourne in 1993 and completed his basic paediatric training at the Royal Children’s Hospital, Melbourne before continuing his training at St Mary’s Hospital, London.
+Assoc.
+Prof. Snape graduated from the University of Melbourne in 1993 and completed his basic paediatric training at the Royal Children’s Hospital, Melbourne before continuing his training at St Mary’s Hospital, London.
 While working in the Paediatric Intensive Care Unit at St Mary’s hospital he became interested in the prevention of invasive meningococcal disease by immunisation, and on completion of his clinical training took up a post as a research fellow (later Clinical Lecturer) at the Oxford Vaccine Group, University of Oxford.
 While here he completed his post- graduate Doctor of Medicine (MD) degree, awarded by the University of Melbourne in 2009.
-He has been employed as a Consultant in General Paediatrics and Vaccinology by the Oxford University Hospitals NHS Trust since 2009.
-His principal areas of research relate to vaccines against meningococcal, pneumococcal, influenza and ebola disease, and prevention of disease through maternal immunisation.
+He has been employed as a Consultant in General Paediatrics and Vaccinology since 2009 and was appointed an Associate Professor in 2018.

-Dr Snape is an Academic Training Programme Director for Oxford University Clinical Academic Graduate School (OUCAGS), with a particular focus on paediatric academic training.
+Assoc.
+Prof. Snape is an Academic Training Programme Director for Oxford University Clinical Academic Graduate School (OUCAGS), with a particular focus on paediatric academic training.